Carrier Global Corp (CARR) Stock: A Closer Look at the Analyst Ratings - News Heater

 CARR) stock’s latest price update

-Carrier Global Corp (NYSE: CARR)’s stock price has decreased by -3.52 compared to its previous closing price of 54.48.
-However, the company has seen a -3.17% decrease in its stock price over the last five trading sessions.
-Zacks Investment Research reported 2023-10-09 that Investors interested in Electronics – Miscellaneous Products stocks are likely familiar with Carrier Global (CARR) and KLA (KLAC).
-But which of these two stocks is more attractive to value investors?
+The stock of Carrier Global Corp (NYSE: CARR) has decreased by -2.29 when compared to last closing price of 50.15.
+Despite this, the company has experienced a -10.06% fall in its stock price over the last five trading sessions.
+Zacks Investment Research reported 2023-10-19 that Carrier Global (CARR) possesses the right combination of the two key ingredients for a likely earnings beat in its upcoming report.
+Get prepared with the key expectations.

 CARR’s Market Performance